Lean Eaters: Welcome back!

 It’s a system of research-based practices that empowers our clients to take charge of their eating and movement — and make healthier choices for life.

-So it might surprise you to know that many clients sign up for a second or even a third round of Lean Eating.
+So it might surprise you to know that many clients sign up for a second or even a third round of coaching.

 Coach Krista Schaus — a former cop — calls it “recidivism.”